oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 are listed, and an example is provided using the JADN and JIDL formats.

-> EDITOR'S NOTE: do we also want to provide the table format?

 #### 3.1.6.1 Binary

 **Definition:** A sequence of octets.
 Length is the number of